Special Education

 Dear Parents,

-The North Schuylkill School District is committed to the success of each child.
-The Special Education Department remains committed to ensuring that each child leaves school each day feeling successful.
-We do this by providing individualized supports, a continuum of service delivery options, facilitating academic and social development and maintaining dignity and respect for each student.
+The North Schuylkill School District is committed to the success of every child.
+The Special Education Department strives to ensure that each student leaves school each day feeling successful.
+We accomplish this by providing individualized supports, offering a continuum of service-delivery options, facilitating academic and social development, and maintaining the dignity and respect of every student.

-A collaborative effort is required between parents, support staff, and regular educators to facilitate the independence and success of each student.
-If you have any questions regarding your child, or special education, please do not hesitate to contact your child’s teacher or the special education office.
+A collaborative effort among parents, support staff, and general education teachers is essential to fostering the independence and success of each student.
+If you have questions regarding your child or special education services, please contact your child’s teacher or the appropriate special education administrator.
+Mrs. Reese is located at the Elementary School, and Mr. Brayford is located at the Junior/Senior High School.

 The North Schuylkill School District’s Special Education Department offers a continuum of services to meet the unique needs of students with disabilities.
-These services include but are not limited to: Autistic Support, Emotional Support, Learning Support, Speech and Language Support, and Life Skills Support.
-Students with disabilities may receive special education and related services in the general education classroom, or direct instruction and services from a special education teacher in a program-specific classroom if deemed appropriate by their Individualized Education Program (IEP).
+These services include, but are not limited to, Autistic Support, Emotional Support, Learning Support, Speech and Language Support, and Life Skills Support.
+Students with disabilities may receive special education and related services in the general education classroom or direct instruction and services from a special education teacher in a program-specific classroom, as determined appropriate by the student’s Individualized Education Program (IEP) team.

 Knute Brayford